ni/systemlink-enterprise-examples/Python Examples/ReadMe.md

 This directory holds self-contained python scripts for the SystemLink Enterprise APIs.

-how to run the example?
+How to run the example?
 -----------------------

 Unless otherwise specified by the example's README, each example is run in the